usdot-jpo-ode/jpo-tim-builder/README.md

 ---
 ### Build and Deploy the Application

-The REST service relies on Maven to manage builds.
+The REST service relies on Maven to manage builds and run unit tests.

 **Step 1**: Build the REST service